 Here’s another tip – when you’re grocery shopping on a budget, one of the easiest ways to get more bang for your buck is to make use of grocery price comparison tools.
 These tools allow you to enter all the items you need in a virtual shopping basket and then they give you an approximation of how much that basket of goods will cost at various large supermarkets.
 Not only that, but many tools also show you cheaper alternatives to the products you’ve selected.
 Even if you’re not willing to downgrade a brand level, these tools can help you buy the exact products you need from the supermarket where the price is lowest.

 Lastly, shopping for fresh ingredients when they are in season is an affordable way to enjoy variety while grocery shopping on a budget.
 If you buy fruits and vegetables that are out of season then you are also paying a premium that covers the extra shipping costs as well as the convenience of eating food that is out of season.
-Conversely, fruits and vegetables that are in season sell at a discounted price compared to other fresh produce.
-This makes them a great addition to a well-balanced, low-cost menu.
+Conversely, fruits and vegetables that are in season sell at a discounted price compared to other fresh produce which allows you to make a variety of low cost meals.
+This makes them a great addition to a well-balanced, frugal living, low-cost menu.